OGcanviz/MSFIN/README.md

    ![](Images/SQLServerOjbectExplorer.png)

-6. Select the database and connect it.
+6. Click Add SQL Server and the select the database and connect it.

    - The Server name will be automatically filled after selecting the DB.

    - Fill the correct DB.